-During operation, the ISEGS project would generate approximately 240 tons per year of non-hazardous solid wastes from equipment/supplies such as used air filters, resins, sand, and office wastes such as office paper, aluminum cans, plastic, and glass.
+During operation, the ISEGS project as originally proposed would generate approximately 240 tons per year of non-hazardous solid wastes from equipment/supplies such as used air filters, resins, sand, and office wastes such as office paper, aluminum cans, plastic, and glass.
 All non-hazardous wastes would be recycled to the extent possible, and non-recyclable wastes would be regularly transported off site to a local solid waste disposal facility.
 Prior to operations, the project owner would be required to develop and implement an Operations Waste Management Plan (WASTE-6).
+Additionally, the Mitigated Ivanpah 3 Alternative would generate less waste than the original ISEGS project; therefore, less than 240 tons would be generated (although the revised amount is unquantified).